Daily routines Grooming and dental care Rescue-aware handovers

 What is the easiest way to improve Yorkie care this week?

-Pick one repeatable habit: a daily coat check, a weekly mouth check, a calmer feeding routine, or a written note of appetite, toilet changes, and energy.
-Consistency helps more than a complicated plan nobody follows.
+Pick one habit.
+A daily coat check.
+A weekly mouth check.
+Or a written note of appetite and energy changes.
+Consistency beats a complicated plan nobody follows.

 Care without panic